 McAfee Antivirus Test 2023: How Good Is the Protection?

-McAfee is one of the most widely recognized names in antivirus and cybersecurity, with more than 600 million devices, PCs, tablets, and smartphones protected by its software around the globe.
+McAfee is one of the most widely recognized names in antivirus and cybersecurity.
+Its software protects more than 600 million devices, PCs, tablets, and smartphones around the world.
 But what makes it so special?
-To find out, we've evaluated McAfee's antivirus software and in this review, will let you know.
+To find out, we've taken a closer look at McAfee's antivirus software and will let you know in this review.

 What Is McAfee Antivirus?

 McAfee Antivirus* is the cybersecurity giant's flagship antivirus software.
-Named after the company's founder and cybersecurity pioneer, John McAfee, who died in 2021, the San Jose-based developer offers solutions to private and corporate users alike.
+Named after the company's eccentric founder and cybersecurity pioneer, John McAfee (1945-2021), the San Jose-based developer offers a range of private and enterprise solutions.

 McAfee software is available for Windows, macOS, Android, and iOS.
 We tested McAfee Total Protection on Windows and Mobile Security on Android.

 Lots of features (ransomware protection, firewall, and a password manager)

 Fast chat support